stg-tud/sootkeeper/README.md

 Within your pom file you need to care about three things:

 1. Say maven that your project is an OSGi bundle and should be exported as one (by `<packaging>bundle</packaging>`).
-2. Add the SootKeeper framework to your dependencies (GroupId: `de.tud.cs.peaks.osgi` ArtifactId `framework`).
+2. Add the SootKeeper framework to your dependencies (GroupId: `de.tud.cs.peaks.osgi` ArtifactId `sootkeeper-framework`).
 3. Configure the maven-bundle-plugin s.t. you list your packages to export (that should be used by other bundles), import (that you use from other bundles and must include the SootKeeper API `de.tud.cs.peaks.osgi.framework.api.*`) and the private packages (code that should be in your bundle jar but is not used outside you bundle).
 More over you need to set your Bundle Activator class.

 Step three can be done when an implementation draft exists.

 Here is an example of a valid pom.xml.
+Another simple example can be seen in the submodule hello-world of this project

 ```xml
   <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"